TeoMendoza/3D-Brawler/Systems-Design.md

 - **Remote instances:** Each subscribes to its own row; they do not subscribe to the local player’s rows or any global authority.

 ### Read/Write Authority
-**Local instance (player-controlled):**
+  - **Local instance (player-controlled):**
     - Reads DB updates for its own state (same as remotes).
-- Writes via reducers to its own row only, including:
+    - Writes via reducers to its own row only (State transitions, Config lock & unlock (Section 4), etc)
-  - State transition requests (e.g., enter `ProjectileThrowing`).
-  - Position/velocity updates (movement requests).
-  - Ability/attack usage requests.
-  - Config lock/unlock updates tied to animation lifecycle (see Section 7).
-  - Effect-queue appends targeted at other players only through validated game events (e.g., projectile hit reducer), not by directly mutating another player’s row.

-**Remote instances (read-only mirrors):**
+  - **Remote instances (read-only mirrors):**
     - Read-only.
 Never send reducers.
     - Update visuals/animation purely from observed DB state changes.

 ### Processing Loop (per instance)
 1. **Apply DB updates →** Update transform, visible state, and animation (state-driven).